EVgo Inc. (EVGO) Shares Down Despite Recent Market Volatility

 Jefferies gave a rating of “Hold” to EVGO, setting the target price at $5.50 in the report published on July 07th of the previous year.

-During the last 5 trading sessions, EVGO rose by +12.87%, which changed the moving average for the period of 200-days by -20.66% in comparison to the 20-day moving average, which settled at $6.01.
-In addition, EVgo Inc. saw 45.19% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, EVGO fell by -8.33%, which changed the moving average for the period of 200-days by -18.82% in comparison to the 20-day moving average, which settled at $6.12.
+In addition, EVgo Inc. saw 46.08% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading